ronnyhartenstein/ronnyhartenstein.github.io/_posts/2018/2018-05-14-Book-Review-Crafting-Quality-Software-Qafoo.md

 > Code coverage can be of good help here to see if you have already enough tests to be safe.
 [Behat, PHPUnit with Mink] But beware: the goal is not `$someHighPercent` code coverage!
 The goal is to give you a good feeling for working with the underlying code.
 Once you have reached that state, stop writing tests and focus on the actual refactoring again.

-**Baby Steps**
+#### Baby Steps

-TLDR: Refactoring in wirklich keinen Schritten durchführen.
+**TL;DR:** Refactoring in wirklich keinen Schritten durchführen.
 Gleich anschließend die Tests laufen lassen, commiten.
 Wenn der Weg in die Irre führt (= Tests schlagen fehl), Änderungen resetten.
 Auch wenn das Zielbild so länger braucht, evtl. ändert sich unterwegs der Weg.
 Oder man wird unterbrochen, oder eine wichtigere Aufgabe drängt.

 ### zu 5.5.
 Getting Rid of `static`